 Fabens is located along Interstate Highway 10.
 Most visitors only

 stop for short periods of time to eat at one of the several restaurants

 or stay overnight in the hotel.

 The name Fabens comes from an attorney named George Wilson Fabens

 who worked for the railroad.
-As the railroad was being
+As the railroad was being built, new

-29, 1857 and died in 1939. " - William
+October 29, 1857 and died in 1939. " - William

 in its purpose to preserve historic, endangered and vanishing Texas,

 asks that anyone wishing to share their local history and vintage/historic

 photos, please contact